 - Investments in biking routes improve access to jobs in US metros (University of Minnesota news release)

-- Methodology report (PDF)
+- Access Across America: Biking 2017 Methodology (PDF)

 The research is sponsored by the National Accessibility Evaluation Pooled-Fund Study, a multi-year effort led by the Minnesota Department of Transportation and supported by partners including the Federal Highway Administration and 12 additional state DOTs.